New Zealand Informatics Competition

-The first thing that the judge does is compile the program (unless using an interpreted language).
+The first thing that the judge does is compile the program (unless using an interpreted language like Python).
 The compiler’s error and warning messages are shown in the results, so it should be clear what the problem is.
 The command used to compile the program is also shown.
 The compilation process is subject to time (1 minute) and memory limits (384 MB).
 If compilation exceeds these resources, the process will be terminated, and compilation will fail.
 In C++, recursive use of macros or STL templates may require lots of time or memory to compile (eg. bitset).

 Once compilation succeeds, the judge will execute the program once for each test case.
 If the execution is successful, the result of each test case can be Correct or Incorrect.
 For most problems, this is determined by matching the program’s output with the expected judging output.
 After trimming trailing whitespace from each line, and trailing newlines, the output must match exactly.
 Some problems may use evaluators to determine correctness.
 For example, floating point numbers may be allowed to differ by a small amount.

 Execution may fail due to a number of reasons.
 If it exceeds the time allowed, it will be terminated and it will fail the test case.
 If the memory limit is exceeded, the process is also terminated.
 A Fatal Signal appears if the program is terminated due to some other signal, such as a Segmentation Fault (for accessing outside the allocated memory).
 If the program exits with a non-zero return value, a Runtime Error is reported (eg. divide by zero).

 Test cases are grouped into test sets.
 To score the points for the set, all test cases must be correct.
 These are often used to prevent lucky guesses of a single test case from scoring any points.